Fanisting/stable-roommate-field-exp/README.md

-# Usage

-Store the survey data in `class` folder, and the output can be seen at root folder with names like "三年二班_匹配.csv".

-Run `use.py` to get the matching results.

 # Stable Roommates Matching Algorithm

 This is an implementation of the stable roommates algorithm, inspired by none other than [https://en.wikipedia.org/wiki/Stable_roommates_problem](https://en.wikipedia.org/wiki/Stable_roommates_problem).